mudigosa/DataScience-Blog/README.md

 then in the command Line type, after you have downloaded jupyter notebook type

+Linear Regrssion
+Scikit-learn is a powerful Python module for machine learning.
+Just import the library and start using model from it.

+import scikit-learn

 jupyter notebook
 locate the notebook and run it.
 Command Line Application